alandixon/StarkExplorer/README.md

 ![Screenshot](./Images/Screenshot02.png)

 # Future work
-* Develop the StarkExplorerLib library to retrieve more data such as Events and Contracts
+* Develop the StarkExplorerLib library to retrieve more data such as Events and Contracts.
-* Develop a GUI to allow easier user access
+* Develop a GUI to allow easier user access.
-* Store retrived data in a local cache dB and check for local presence before requesting new data
+* Store retrieved data in a local cache dB and check for local presence before requesting new data.
-* Develop analysis functionality: I like the concepts and abilities of [Chainalysis](https://www.chainalysis.com/).
+* Develop analysis functionality: I like the [blockchain intelligence](https://www.chainalysis.com/blockchain-intelligence/) concepts and abilities of [Chainalysis](https://www.chainalysis.com/).
+* Develop access to other Blockchains: Infura has access to Ethereum Mainnet, Polygon, Optimism and others.

 # Infura API key
 Stark data is fetched via the [Infura Starknet API](https://docs.infura.io/api/networks/starknet).